 However, lots of people are — to a greater or lesser degree — sensitive to dairy products.
 It’s often the case that a lactose-intolerant person has no idea what milk and cheese are doing to their system.
 They’ll blame their upset stomach and bloating on just about anything else — including coffee.

 So, before you point the finger at the espresso in your daily 16-ounce latte macchiato, think about all that milk.
-Try experimenting with a plant-based alternative — oat milk, in particular, foams up really nicely.
+Try experimenting with a non-dairy alternative — oat milk, in particular, foams up really nicely.
 I’ve had great results using Oatly oat milk.

 While you’re at it, ditch the syrup, sugar and whipped cream.
 They’re bad for your teeth, bad for your figure and do nothing to enhance the flavor of coffee.